aritraroy/UltimateAndroidReference/README.md

 If you have any suggestion for including more categories, feel free to open a Github issue for more discussion on it.
 Please **DO NOT** contribute low-quality, spammy or self-promtional stuff.
 Let's keep this project clean and useful.

+If you feel that a particular resource listed here is not a good fit for this project and should be removed, feel free to let me know by opening an issue.

 ## Categories

 * [Libraries](#libraries)